n1ckd/LightingaleNotes/Thoughts & Threads/Thoughts While Playing.md

-- Is the Symphony tied to the Concert?
+- Is the Symphony tied to the Concert?  (yes)
 	-  Apart from the musical naming convention The west beacon is much more of a knowledge seeking / anti establishment type of group versus the stricter east beacon and the elven council that runs it.
 And from what we know about the deity Vakaris & the note in the bandit camp advertising "the cleave"
 	- The Concert may be the west beacon's counterpart to The Elven Council?
 Taylor lists them as the two biggest factions in the world
 	- Why is the Concert / The Symphony hiring for the handler gang & what are they trying to change to bring about the 'new world'